 - Use a headset: A headset with a microphone will improve your VoIP calls’ quality and help reduce background noise.

-- Test your setup: Before you start using VoIP for business calls, test your setup with various colleagues to ensure the sound quality is good and that there are no technical problems.
+- Test your setup: Before using VoIP for business calls, test your setup with various colleagues to ensure the sound quality is good and there are no technical problems.

-- Get high-quality VoIP phone service: You’ll need to get a VoIP phone number to make and receive VoIP calls.
-Many service providers offer free VoIP phone numbers, so shop around to find the best deal.
+- Get high-quality VoIP phone service: You’ll need a VoIP phone number to make and receive VoIP calls.
+Many service providers offer free VoIP phone numbers, so shop for the best deal.

-- Use VoIP call forwarding: If you have a traditional phone number and a VoIP phone number, you can use call routing to ensure all of your calls are routed to your VoIP phone.
+- Use VoIP call forwarding: If you have traditional VoIP phone numbers, you can use call routing to ensure all your calls are routed to your VoIP phone.

 - Use voicemail: Voicemail is one of the most valuable features of a VoIP phone system.
-Set up your voicemail and check it regularly, so you don’t miss any important messages.
+Set up your voicemail and check it regularly to avoid missing important messages.

-By following these tips, you can ensure that you’re getting the most out of your VoIP service and saving money on your business calls.
+By following these tips, you can ensure you get the most out of your VoIP service and save money on your business calls.

 While having virtual numbers has plenty of advantages, there are a few potential pitfalls that you should be aware of.

-First, VoIP numbers are subject to the same outages as your internet.
+First, VoIP numbers are subject to the same outages as your internet srevice.